“There can be no keener revelation of a society’s soul than the way in which it treats its children,” Nelson Mandela

 Evidence and Outcomes

-Doug Imig, MA, PhD is the lead for evidence and outcomes for ECAS.
+Doug Imig, PhD is the lead for evidence and outcomes for ECAS.
 Previously, Doug directed research and evaluation for the Indianola (Mississippi) Promise Community and was a professor of political science at the University of Memphis.

 Jordana Ferreira is the lead producer for ECAS.
 Jordana brings a keen interest in early brain development and the power of advocacy to improve outcomes for young children and their families.
 She has long worked in human services, first by providing therapeutic services and community-based interventions to children and youth with special needs.
 Most recently, she served as Associate Director of PATCH, the State of Hawai‘i’s designated Child Care Resource and Referral Agency.